cdrock/advent-of-code-2022/README.md

 # advent-of-code-2022

 My solutions for Advent of Code 2022.
-They are all done using JavaScript and node.
+All solutions are in JavaScript using Node.

 ```
     _\/_